King & Wood Mallesons: History

-Predecessor firms
+Predecessor firm history

 Mallesons Stephen Jaques

 Mallesons Stephen Jaques was an Australian law firm which originated in 1832 and was one of the "Big Six" law firms in Australia.

 'Mallesons' derives from the name of the predecessor firm's founding partner; Alfred Brooks Malleson.
 Malleson was born at Richmond Hill, on the Surrey side of the Thames in 1831.
 As a 25-year-old London solicitor he immigrated to Melbourne in 1856.
 Malleson's obituary in The Argus in 1892 recorded that his expertise was especially "in company law and in the banking business.
 Several of the associated banks entrusted their legal affairs to the firm, as well as a large number of leading insurance and other companies, so that Mr Malleson had always as much as he could do".
 In 1858, the firm (then called "Muttlebury Malleson and Coster") handled the legal work to establish The National Bank of Australasia, which remains one of the firm's key clients as the present-day National Australia Bank.

 The "Stephen" part of the firm's former name comes from Sydney founder Montague Stephen.
 He was the second son of Sir Alfred Stephen, the Chief Justice of the Supreme Court of New South Wales from 1844 to 1873.
 Montague Stephen founded a Sydney practice in 1849.
 One of his earliest (1853) clients was the "Australian Mutual Provident Society" (AMP Limited) which remains one of the modern firm's key clients.
-The "Jaques" part of the firm's name comes from a second "Alfred" - Alfred Jaques.
+The "Jaques" part of the firm's name comes from a second "Alfred" – Alfred Jaques.
 He became a partner of the Sydney firm in 1878.
-In 1888 the firm's name changed to Stephen Jaques & Stephen - a name which continued until the 1980s.
+In 1888 the firm's name changed to Stephen Jaques & Stephen – a name which continued until the 1980s.

 In 1976, Stephen Jaques & Stephen established its London office.
 In 1982, it merged with Stone James of Perth.
 The merged firm was called "Stephen Jaques Stone James".
 Stone James had been established in 1832 by Alfred Stone, Western Australia's first solicitor.
 The merger reflected a growing importance of Western Australian primary industries as clients to the firm.

 In 1987, Stephen Jaques Stone James merged with Mallesons.
 The firm was renamed "Mallesons Stephen Jaques".
 The 1987 merger was driven by an assessment that Sydney and Melbourne had become one legal market.
 The merger enabled the firm to look after clients in Sydney, Melbourne, Perth and Canberra.
 In 1989, the firm opened an office in Brisbane.
 The firm opened a Hong Kong office in 1989, and a Beijing office in 1993.
 It established an alliance with Posman Kua Aisi Lawyers of Port Moresby, Papua New Guinea in 1995.
 In 2004 the firm strengthened its Beijing resources by taking on lawyers and support staff from Denton Wilde Sapte.
 Later that year Mallesons merged with the Hong Kong and Shanghai corporate boutique Kwok & Yih.